-- 2. The College encourages research activities in a number of ways including full support for conference attendance and such activities can augment staff's professional development.
-The recently developed research center is a strong indication of the College's commitment to promote research activities. - 3.
-The HR procedures and guidelines for promotion are clear and standardized. - 4.
-The Collaboration with the University of Roehampton has provided access to faculty to a number of databases and this can be a game changer in the medium to the long run if the College is to have a sustained pipeline of research outcomes. - 5.
+- 1. The College encourages current and further research activities in a number of ways including full support for conference attendance and such activities can augment staff's professional development.
+The recently developed research center is a strong indication of the College's commitment to promote research activities. - 2.
+The HR procedures and guidelines for promotion are clear and standardized. - 3.
 The faculty members have shown their satisfaction with the working conditions and College's environment.
 They take teaching seriously and are supportive of the initiatives regarding research, they are doing some research, attend conferences, have a good understanding of the value of doing research (e.g. educational reasons, bonus, reduction of teaching load, recognition etc.).